 - Facilitator – essentially keeps the focus for the meeting and ensures efficient, purposeful direction.
 Effective facilitation in a meeting is key and is often held by an administrator or team leader, particularly when first establishing collaborative team meetings in a school

-- Moderator – ensures attentiveness is paid to time, increasing the efficiency of the meeting and the goal of determining supports for the maximum number of people possible
+- Timekeeper – ensures attentiveness is paid to time, increasing the efficiency of the meeting and the goal of determining supports for the maximum number of people possible

 - Recorder – records notes during the meeting, noting actions, who is responsible and completion dates.
 Having these notes visible during the meeting (through projection) is a valuable consideration.